 Marijuana is derived from the cannabis plant.
 Cannabis is dried out and can be smoked, vaporized or baked into food.
 This drug is consumed both for recreational and medical purposes (in some states).
 In the medical community it is said to relieve stress and pain when used.
 Those who use it for recreational purposes do it to get “high”.
 It produces them a calming sensation they enjoy.

 Knowing the signs of marijuana abuse can help you to determine if someone you love is using the drug.
-Some common signs that may indicate abuse include:

 The biggest indication of a marijuana addiction is the constant cravings and consumption of the drug despite any negative consequences it may be causing.
 Once someone needs marijuana to feel normal or to function normally throughout their day, they are addicted.
 Another sign of addiction is the presence of withdrawal symptoms when the person stops using the drug.